BASTAcode/BASTA/docs/troubleshoot.rst

 Troubleshoot
 ============

-Here is an overview of some common/known problems and how to solve them. **WHAT TO DO OTHERWISE**.
+Here is an overview of some common/known problems and how to solve them.

 .. _trouble_quick:

 I don't want to read this whole thing — I just have a question!
 ---------------------------------------------------------------

-**Please do not file an issue to ask a question.** Get in touch with us using some other channel.
+**Please do not file an issue to ask a question.** You can use the `discussion tab
+<https://github.com/BASTAcode/BASTA/discussions>`_ on GitHub if you have a
+question.
+You are also free to get in touch with us using some other channel.

 .. _trouble_virt: